-Love First was designed to address the needs of today’s children, teachers, parents and entire church communities.
-We begin with an age-appropriate bible story, and find ways to make it come alive in children’s lives today.
-We do that by pairing it with current events, contemporary literature and media.
-Our aim is to make children’s faith come alive outside of Sunday morning.
+Love First was designed to address the needs of today’s children, teachers, parents, and entire church communities.
+We begin with an age-appropriate bible story and find ways to make it come alive in children’s lives today.
+We do that by pairing it with current events, contemporary literature

 Each week we talk about love: loving self, loving neighbor and loving God.
 This makes it easy for children (even the sporadic attendees) to understand our purpose for gathering, and it keeps parents in the loop.
 Each week, parents can simply ask, “Who did you talk about loving today?”